Mara Jeffress, Ph.D.

 GPA 3.65/4.0

 B.A.
-Honors Biology, with specialty in Biochemistry, University of California, Santa Cruz (UCSC).
+Honors Biology, with specialty in Biochemistry.
+University of California, Santa Cruz (UCSC).

 Thesis: “Identification and characterization of novel retinal protein in the pineal gland of the California River Lamprey"